Limit theorems for iteration stable tessellations: Proofs

 We now want to apply the martingale functional central limit theorem.
-Whereas this is well known for continuous martingales, we need a version for martingales in the Skorokhod space ${\cal D}[s_0,1]$.
-In this paper, we will make use of the version formulated as Theorem 2.1 in the survey article \cite{WW}.
+Whereas this is well known for continuous martingales, we need a version for martingales in the Skorokhod space $\mathcal{D}[s_0,1]$.
+In this paper, we will make use of the version formulated as Theorem 2.1 in the survey article~\cite{WW}.
 In order to apply this theorem, several conditions have to be checked.
-Condition (ii.6) in \cite[Thm.
-2.1]{WW} is just (\ref{QVARCONVREL}), whereas condition (ii.4) there is trivially verified, because the predictable quadratic variation $\langle {\cal S}^{R,W}_{s_0,\cdot} \rangle$ has no jumps by (\ref{QUADVAR}).
-It remains to check the condition (ii.5) ibidem, which is that the second moment of the maximum jump ${\cal J}({\cal S}^{R,W}_{s_0,\cdot};1)$ of the process $({\cal S}^{R,W}_{s_0,s})_{s \in [s_0,1]}$ goes to $0$ as $R \to \infty.$ More precisely, and we have to check that ${\Bbb E}{\cal J}^2({\cal S}^{R,W}_{s_0,\cdot};1)\rightarrow 0$, as $R\rightarrow\infty$.
-To this end, note first that, with probability one, ${\cal J}({\cal S}^{R,W}_{s_0,\cdot};1)$ is bounded from above by a constant multiple of $R^{-d/2}$ times the $(d-1)$-th power of the diameter of the largest cell of $Y(s_0,W_R).$ Since the typical cell of $Y(s_0)$ is the same as that of a Poisson hyperplane tessellation with intensity measure $s_0 \Lambda$ (see Theorem 1 in \cite{STP1} or Section \ref{secSTIT} above), we conclude by standard properties of Poisson hyperplane tessellations that the expected number of cells in $Y(s_0,W_R)$ with diameter exceeding $D$ is of the order $O(R^d \exp(-D))$, since $\Lambda$ has been assumed to have its support spanning the whole of ${\Bbb R}^d$.
-Summarizing, setting $u = D^{d-1} R^{-d/2}$, we are led to
+Condition (ii.6) in [\cite*{WW}, Theorem 2.1] is just~(\ref{QVARCONVREL}), whereas condition (ii.4) there is trivially verified, because the predictable quadratic variation $\langle\mathcal{S}^{R,W}_{s_0,\cdot} \rangle$ has no jumps by (\ref{QUADVAR}).
+It remains to check condition~(ii.5) ibidem, which is that the second moment of the maximum jump $\mathcal{J}(\mathcal{S}^{R,W}_{s_0,\cdot};1)$ of the process $(\mathcal{S}^{R,W}_{s_0,s})_{s \in[s_0,1]}$ goes to $0$, as $R \to\infty.$ More precisely,